v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 19. In the **Release preferences** pane that appears, select the **Targeted release for select users** option and then select **Save**.<br/>

-    **Note:** One of the benefits of Microsoft 365 is the ability to have the latest features and updates automatically applied to your environment, which can reduce maintenance costs and overhead for an organization and allow early-adopter users to test new features.
-By setting up your Release preferences, you can control how and when your Microsoft 365 tenant receives these updates. <br/>
+    **Note:** One of the benefits of Microsoft 365 is its ability to have the latest features and updates automatically applied to your environment.
+This process can reduce maintenance costs and overhead for an organization and allow early-adopter users to test new features.
+By setting up your **Release preferences**, you can control how and when your Microsoft 365 tenant receives these updates. <br/>

-    **Note:** This **Targeted release for select users** option enables you to create a control group of users who will preview updates so that you can prepare the updates for your entire organization.
+    **Note:** The **Targeted release for select users** option enables you to create a control group of users who will preview updates so that you can prepare the updates for your entire organization.
 The **Targeted release for everyone** option is more commonly used in development environments, where you can get updates early for your entire organization.
 In non-development environments, such as Adatum, targeted release to a select group of users is the more typical preference as it enables an organization to control when it wants to make updates available to everyone once they've been reviewed by the control group.

-20. In the **Release preferences** pane, below the list of release options, select **Select users**.
+20. In the **Release preferences** pane, below the list of release options, select the **Select users** option.

 21. In the **Choose users for targeted release** pane that appears, select inside the **Who should receive targeted releases?** field.
 This displays the list of active users (these are the ten Microsoft 365 user accounts created for your tenant by your lab hosting provider).
-In this list, select each of the following users (Note: You have to select each user, one at a time; after selecting a user, you must select inside the field again to re-display the list so that you can display the next user):
+In this list, select each of the following users (Note: You must select each user, one at a time.
+After selecting a user, you must select inside the field again to re-display the list so that you can select the next user):

 	- **Alex Wilber**
-	- **Megan Bowen**
+	- **Joni Sherman**
 	- **Lynne Robbins**
 	- **MOD Administrator** <br/>

-    **Note:** Alex, Megan, and Lynne are administrators who are part of Holly's pilot team.
+    **Note:** Alex, Joni, and Lynne are administrators who are part of Holly's pilot team.
 Their accounts will be used throughout the labs for this course.

 22. Select **Save**.

-23. Verify the users you selected appear at the bottom of the **Release preferences** pane, and then select the **X** in the upper-right corner of the **Release preferences** pane to close it.
+23. At the top of the **Release preferences** pane, note the message indicating the 4 users were added to the targeted release.
+Select the **X** in the upper right-hand corner to close the pane.

 24. In the list of organization profile data, select **Custom themes**.

+25. In the **Customize theme** pane, you can customize the default theme users see when signed into Microsoft 365, and you can add additional, custom themes.
+Select the **+Add theme** option.

-25. In the **Custom themes** pane, in the **Customize Microsoft 365 for your organization** select **+ Add theme**, then select the **Show the user's display name** check box. <br/>
+26. In the **Default theme** pane, the **General** tab is displayed by default.
+Select the **Show the user's display name** check box.

-	Review the various tabs in this pane.
-As you scroll through the options on the **Logos** and **Colors** tabs, review the theme and branding options that are available for you to update.
-For this lab, you can change any of the options or leave the default values as is.
-For example, you can add the logo of your company and set the background image as the default for all your users.
-Along with these options you can change the colors for your navigation pane, text color, icon color, and accent color.
+27. Take some time and review the **Logos** and **Colors** tabs.
+Note the various theme and branding options that are available for you to update.
+For the purpose of this lab, you can change any of the options or leave the default values as is.
+For example, in your real-world environment, you can add the logo of your company and set the background image as the default for all your users.
+For the purpose of this lab, you can change the colors for your navigation pane, text color, icon color, and accent color.
 Go ahead and explore the different options for your tenant and make any changes that you wish. <br/>

 	**Tip:** Some color patterns aesthetically distract users.
-If you do change any of the colors, it is recommended that you avoid using high contrasting colors together, such as neon colors and high-resolution colors like bright pink and white.
+If you do change any of the colors, it's recommended that you avoid using high contrasting colors together, such as neon colors and high-resolution colors like bright pink and white.

-26. Select **Save** when you are done and then close the **Custom themes** pane once your changes have been saved.
+28. Select **Save** when you are done and then close the **Custom themes** pane.

 ### Task 3 – Prepare for Microsoft Azure Active Directory